Harry Potter fans become wizards in Hogwarts-style role play

 They are given wizardry school books and follow a curriculum made up of classes such as “Physical Defence”, “Magical Theory” and “Geomancy”.

 “When doing a game like this, we try to simulate a pretend magical college.
-So it means some people play professors, some play students,” Claus Raasted, organizer and game master at the College, told Reuters during preparations ahead of the event, adding there were rules in place to simulate magic.
+So it means some people play professors, some play students,” said Claus Raasted, organiser and game master at the College, adding there were rules in place to simulate magic.

 “It’s very simple.
 You point your wand at somebody, and say, ”Silencio!“.
 And then if you think that’s cool then you become silent, and if you think that’s boring, then you think, ”Oh, that spell didn’t work“.
 Or maybe you don’t understand what’s going on and you do something completely different.”